-Your reports should be submitted as soon as possible, and normally within one month after the final meeting of the academic year.
-For subject standards examiners concerned only with undergraduate modules, this would normally be after the July PEM (unless there are summer modules to be considered).
-For subject standards examiners involved with postgraduate dissertation modules, this would be in October after the sample moderation/mark confirmation periods.
+For subject standards examiners concerned only with undergraduate modules, the deadline to submit the report is the end of September.
+For subject standards examiners involved with postgraduate dissertation modules, the deadline is the end of October.
 For awards examiners, this would be after receiving the minutes of the mid-October Awards Board.
 All reports should be received by early December.

-Depending on the level of urgency and significance of the matter, different people for different reasons can be contacted eg:
+You should contact different individuals depending on the level of urgency and significance of the matter, eg:

-- For any matter concerning external examiners processes, assessment and awards regulations, contracts, tenure, dates for confirmation of marking standards and PEMs, payment of expenses or fees, please contact the Quality Manager (Cirriculum and Standards), currently Alam Mahbubul, email@example.com
+- For any matter concerning external examiners' processes, assessment and awards regulations, contracts, tenure and payment of expenses or fees, please contact the dedicated External Examiner email address: email@example.com

 - For matters which are specifically concerned with the suitability of proposed assessments, or other issues concerning academic judgements and academic standards, please contact the module leader, the course leader or the Dean/Head of School as appropriate.
 Details of these contacts will have been provided as part of the induction arrangements.

 - If all the above procedures are exhausted and an external examiner still has serious concerns relating to the academic standards of a programme or programmes, they may invoke the QAA’s concern scheme or inform the relevant professional, statutory or regulatory body.
 Please see the QAA’s Concerns page and their guidance for external examiners for further information.